Beorhtmund/beorhtmund.github.io/README.md

 # Beorhtmund
-As I learn more my page will get updated regularly.
+As I learn more, my page will get updated regularly.
 I will start adding JavaScript to my projects. https://beorhtmund.github.io

 FIX: I need to change the navbar so it fades from dark to light.